akhilmurthy546/bimm143/README.md

 # bimm143

-This is bimm 143 class work
+This is bimm 143 class work at UCSD